How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 What Are Countable Assets For Social Security Disability and SSI?

 Social Security has two disability programs that involve different eligibility requirements.
-Social Security disability is based upon an insured status that is earned through work activity, while Supplemental Security Income (SSI) is based upon need.
+Social Security Disability is based upon an insured status that is earned through work activity, while Supplemental Security Income (SSI) is based upon need.